bonn0062/github_welcome_wall/welcome_wall.md

 {: style="color: purple"}
 <br>
 <br>
 *GO ON!
-It's not as hard as it seems.* ~ SysWarrior
+It's not as hard as it seems.* ~ EMVERDES FROM URUGUAY
 <br>
 <br>
 <br>